AuditEventLog

 Workspaces

-From WorkspaceData table updates (successful writes are not audited, as they have been written to the WorkspaceData table).
+These events are generated from WorkspaceData table update failures; successful writes are not audited, as they have been written to the WorkspaceData table.